eurekaclinical/eureka-python-client/README.md

 # eureka-python-client
 Clients for accessing Eureka!'s web services APIs

+## Requirements
+* Requires Python 2.7.10 or higher.

 ## Example
 If you run eureka on your local machine using `mvn tomcat7:run`, you can access the REST APIs from python as follows:
 ```